A Benchmark and Evaluation of Non-Rigid Structure from Motion: Dataset

 \subsection{3D Ground Truth Data}

 The next step is to take acquired images $I_{f, k}$ and surfaces $S_f$, and extract the ground truth points.
-We do this by applying optical flow tracking~\cite{bouguet2001pyramidal} to obtain 2D tracks, which are then reprojected onto $S_f$.
-The union of of these reprojected tracks gives us the ground truth, $Q$.
+We do this by applying optical flow tracking~\cite{bouguet2001pyramidal} as implemented in OpenCV 2.4 to obtain 2D tracks, which are then reprojected onto $S_f$.
+The union of these reprojected tracks gives us the ground truth, $Q$.
 This process is summarized in pseudo code in Algorithm~\ref{algo:flow}.